EvolvingAgentsLabs/framework-core/README.md

-# Evolcing Agents Labs - Framework Core
+# Evolving Agents Labs - Framework Core

 This repository contains the foundational markdown files for building **document-centric agentic systems**.
 This is a low-level framework for developers, researchers, and creators looking to build and experiment with a new class of AI agents that operate without traditional code.